 The island of Ortigia is connected to the mainland by several bridges and ringed by ancient city walls, which are relics of the defenses designed by Archimedes.
 Students will find it to be a place where immersion in Italian life comes naturally.
 The city is best imagined as a marvelous labyrinth of intricately paved streets that open up into expansive, well-lit squares or "piazze."
 This intimate urban landscape naturally breaks down barriers between students and residents.
-Mediterranean Center students frequently join local Italian university students and language students for academic, social, and cultural events.
+Arcadia in Sicily students frequently join local Italian university students and language students for academic, social, and cultural events.

 A sense of continuity from the period of antiquity and the mythological themes that dominated that epoch are two of the most evocative aspects of this otherwise modern city.
-Temples, castles, fountains, ampitheatres, piazzas and palazzos, all awash in the light and air of the surrounding sea, paint history in bright and living color.
+Temples, castles, fountains, amphitheatres, piazzas and palazzos, all awash in the light and air of the surrounding sea, paint history in bright and living color.

 A Rich and Storied History

-You will discover throughout your semester there that the history of Syracuse is one of conquest and adaptation.
+You will discover throughout your semester that the history of Syracuse is one of conquest and adaptation.
 Eventually gaining prestige as one of the most important cities of ancient times, Syracuse was ruled successively by Romans, Arabs, Normans, and both the Spanish and French royal houses.
 Despite successful trade, and cultural and artistic innovation, Syracuse endured both pestilence and plague, as well as two major earthquakes during the 16th and 17th centuries.
 As a result, much of the city was rebuilt, once again modified by the influences that surrounded it.